www.workonmondaytravels.com

 Stay in Asheville for the night.
 I recommend Wicked Weed Brewery for dinner if you are a craft beer fan!

-Day 7 is full of exploring Asheville!
+Day 7 of the fall US road trip is full of exploring Asheville!
 Asheville is a charming, eclectic city full of loads of art, beer, food and beautiful scenery!

 Start your day with a cup of coffee from Double D’s, then explore Asheville!